emencia/emencia-django-slideshows/README.rst

 * ``slideshow_instance`` : the Slideshow model instance;
 * ``slideshow_slides`` : a queryset of published slides for the Slideshow instance;

-This is available for the template tag and the cms plugin.
+This is available for the template tag and the cms plugins.

 With the views
 **************